Understanding Adam’s Decolonial and Social Justice Framework in Field Education

 Things.
 So yeah, I definitely don't think it's neutral.
 I think that often people would look look to technology as ohh.
 It's like a hammer.
 You can use it to do something good or you can use it to harm someone.
 But I actually heard in in another podcast recently someone comparing AI to a fire and a fire can be used to warm.

-From my house.
+someone else.
 Warm, warm us up, but it can also create a wildfire and spread so it can be the danger can be disproportional to the benefit in some cases.

 Bit.

-About how you approach them, what you've learned from it, how you maybe if you're flying it to the world of AI, how we are to maybe critically reflect on how AI can be both good, bad and ugly.
+About how you approach them, what you've learned from it, how you maybe if you're applying it to the world of AI, how we are to maybe critically reflect on how AI can be both good, bad and ugly.

 Maybe say a little more.